ddev/ddev/docs/users/troubleshooting.md

 ## More Support

-Refer to the [support options](https://ddev.readthedocs.io/en/latest/#support) page.
+[Support options](https://ddev.readthedocs.io/en/latest/#support) has a variety of options.